Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Abstract

 \section{Abstract}

-{ This paper discusses the historical evidence for the jets from the central Black Hole of Galaxy in the 4th and 14th centuries.
-We suggest that the apparitions of a "lightening cross" during the day time recorded in 312, 351 and 1317 were caused by the line of two jets beamed back-to-back from the central black hole and crossed the visible projection of the Galaxy disc.
-All three historical accounts that record the flashing signs of a cross� give precise time and geographical locations of these astronomical events (the vicinity of Rome, Jerusalem and the vicinity of Moscow respectively) and most importantly the position in the sky in connection to the Sun.
-These positions coincide with the location of the Milky Way on the sky in these specific places and dates.
-Therefore, it is logical to assume that the intersection of the jets and the lighted projection of the Galaxy disc was the source of the cross visions in the Middle Ages.The forth evidence of crossing lights was found in russian chronicle under 1377 year.
-This event took place in the night sky under Moscow }
+This paper discusses the historical evidence for the light jets from the central Black Hole of Galaxy in the 4th and 14th centuries.
+We suggest that the apparitions of a "lightening cross" recorded in 312, 351, 1317 and 1377 years were caused by the line of two jets beamed back-to-back from the center of Milky Way (MW), which is crossing the visible projection of the Galaxy disk.
+All historical accounts give precise time and geographical locations, where from X-crosses was seen: in the vicinity of Rome, in Jerusalem, in Tver' (the vicinity of Moscow) and in night sky over Moscow, respectively).
+The positions of the Sun (or the Moon) were also mentioned in the Middle Age manuscripts.
+These positions coincide with the location of the MW center on the sky map in these specific places and dates, as it is shown with the help of Wolfram Astronomy visualization instruments.
+We suggest that the gap between jet activity events is about thousand years.
+The X cross in the sky was mentioned by Plato in {\it Timaeus}\cite{plato}, but he cannot be eyewitness and could only take this from the narratives of older ancient sages.
+The X cross pictures are multiply stamped on Roman coins.
+Nowadays, such an event would easy get the interpretation as a technological catastrophe in the atmosphere.
+It is also important that the 4th and the 14th centuries were times when the climate has become colder.
+The processes in Galaxy are often periodic because of orbital movements, so we should consider the thousand years periods in the climate changes as well.